souheib1/souheib1/README.md

-- 🌱 I’m currently learning **Self Supervised Learning | Image Transformers**
+- 🌱 I’m currently learning **Multiple Instance Learning | Image Transformers**
--  👨‍💻 I’m currently working on the project **Mixing weakly supervised and self-supervised learning techniques for melanoma relapse detection: a comparative study**
+- 💻 Last project:**Mixing weakly supervised and self-supervised learning techniques for melanoma relapse detection: a comparative study**
+- 👨‍💻 I’m currently working on the project **Refinement of Deep-Learning approaches for unsupervised cell Segmentation and Classification on micro-fluidic Images**

 ## 🔧 Languages and Tools:
 <p align="left">